-Ron also demonstrated that user profiles, including a given user's participation in social media constructs such as wikis and blogs is also associated with the avatars.
-ProtoSphere will be integrating with the "expertise" functionality available in SharePoint 2010, allowing users to search based on expertise, and invite colleagues to join them for a quick virtual meeting based on their expertise.
+Ron also demonstrated that user profiles, including a given user’s participation in social media constructs such as wikis and blogs, are also associated with avatars.
+ProtoSphere will be integrating with the “expertise” functionality available in SharePoint 2010, allowing users to search based on expertise, and invite colleagues to join them for a quick virtual meeting based on their expertise.
 As we saw in the demo, such invitations take the form of a popup on the screen of the user being invited to meet.

-For the final segement of the seesion, Ron handed the reins over to Sam Batterman of Microsoft's Life Sciences team.
-Sam talked about the fact that since ProtonMedia had already brought the social aspects of the virtual meeting space to the table, Microsoft worked with them on the "materializing of objects off of a database … to fuse together the best practices of data visualization."
+For the final segment of the session, Ron handed the reins over to Sam Batterman of Microsoft’s Life Sciences team.
+Sam talked about the fact that since ProtonMedia had already brought the social aspects of the virtual meeting space to the table, Microsoft worked with them on the “materializing of objects off of a database … to fuse together the best practices of data visualization.”
 Sam also provided a virtual walking tour of a data visualization room within ProtoSphere which included the interactive mapping of various data relevant to the life sciences industry.

 Additional videos demonstrating ProtoSphere functionality are available at the ProtonMedia site.

 - Greetings from the ShareFEST Conference!
 Keynote Speaker Steve Aylward of Microsoft on ‘The SharePoint Buzz in Health and Life Sciences’

 - ShareFEST – Matt Walz Provides a ‘Trip Around the Industry: How SharePoint is Being Used Today in Life Sciences’